-Avoid building a catalog of features that do not provide value and keep the ‘coolness’ factor in check by designing for what is needed.
+Avoid building a catalog of features that do not provide value to the customer.
+Keep the ‘coolness’ factor in check by designing for what is needed.

 - Slideshows.
-Website with the homepage that includes images that rotated.
+This design features a home page that includes images that rotate.
 See our list of design trends that are out-dated.

 - Bunches of fonts.
-Not quite bunches of oats which can be healthy.
-A variety of fonts is not so healthy for customers to follow your website’s content.
+Unlike bunches of oats, which can be healthy, a variety of fonts is not so healthy — it makes it difficult for customers to follow your website’s content.

 - Distracting animation.
-Cool background video is a neat functionality but does it help your customers understand what it is you do and propel them to the next step?
+Cool background video is a neat functionality, but does it help your customers understand what it is you do and then propel them to the next step?

 8. Use Photos That Reflect Your Customers, Not Your Company Office

-Photos should reflect your customers not your company’s building.
-The front of your building may be of great importance to you but it’s not to your customers.
-They really could care less about the front door or the cool truck you bought and wrapped.
+Photos should reflect your customers, not your building.
+The front of your building may be important to you but it’s not to your customers.
+They really couldn’t care less about the front door or the cool truck you bought and wrapped.

 Your customers are looking for answers.
-The first question is… can you do the job or can you solve my problem?
+Their first question is… can you do the job or can you solve my problem?

 Your imagery needs to reflect this.

 - Buildings.
-Your spa was renovated and it’s gorgeous but the front of your building does not give your customers the right feeling of relaxation.
-Interior images of reception or the rooms might be better.
+Your spa was renovated and it’s gorgeous, but the front of your building does not give your customers the desired feeling of relaxation.
+Interior images of the reception area or the treatment rooms might be better.

 - Wrapped Cars and Vehicles.
 Pretty cool truck, dude!
-Still not sure what you do though.
+I’m still not sure what you do, though.